TheXYZNetwork/xAdmin/README.md

 I have also [documented](https://github.com/OwjoTheGreat/xadmin/wiki/Commands) all the default commands that come with xAdmin along with the arguments they take and what they do.

 ## Contributions
 I encourage you to contribute to this.
 If it's a small bug fix or adding a command, all contributions are welcome.
 If you spot a better way of doing something, submit it!
-The best way to improve shit is through collaboration.
+The best way to improve stuff is through collaboration.

 ## Credits
 - [Owain](https://github.com/OwjoTheGreat)